opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

    # Home directory for dovetail that you have created before.
    export DOVETAIL_HOME=/home/dovetail

+   # Special environment parameters for https.
+   # If using https + cacert, the path of cacert file should be provided.
+   # The cacert file should be put at $DOVETAIL_HOME/pre_config.
+   export OS_CACERT=$DOVETAIL_HOME/pre_config

+   # If using https + no cacert, should add OS_INSECURE environment parameter.
+   export OS_INSECURE=True

 Export all these variables into environment by,

 .. code-block:: bash